Residence Life has overall responsibility for the management of the university’s student residences.

 Residence Life policy prohibits staff members from unlocking room doors for anyone other than the assigned occupant(s) (except in those cases outlined in the Statement of Rights and Responsibilities found in the Student Handbook and Use of Campus Facilities Policy).

 It is understood and agreed that a resident’s room or possessions on campus will not be searched by university authorities for violation of university rules and regulations or applicable law unless there is reasonable administrative cause to believe that a resident is using his/her room for purposes in violation of university rules or regulations, or in violation of this Contract and unless a certificate authorizing the search has been issued and signed by the Vice President of Student Affairs.
 The certificate shall state the source of information, the violation, the location of the search, the materials to be seized or information sought and the name(s) of the person(s) authorized to conduct the search.
 The foregoing does not apply to searches conducted by local or William & Mary Police.
 Such searches are governed by the Code of Virginia.

 The university is not responsible or liable for any loss or damage to property resulting from fire, theft, casualty or any cause, or for personal injury occurring within the leased premises, except as may be required by Virginia law.
 It is strongly recommended that personal property insurance be obtained by each student.

 Meal Plan Requirement

 All undergraduate students residing in campus housing are required to purchase a meal plan.
-Students should refer to Dining Services for meal plan eligibility based on their social class and room assignment.
+Students should refer to Dining Services for meal plan eligibility based on their social class.